Mobility-Aware Resource Allocation for mmWave IAB Networks: A Multi-Agent Reinforcement Learning Approach: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item We investigate the problem of joint flow routing and link scheduling in mmWave IAB networks to maximize the user throughput, taking into account intermittent links due to user mobility and mobile 3D obstacles. \item We exploit the distributed nature of the problem and propose an MARL-based approach that splits a combinatorial resource allocation problem into multiple small problems managed by cooperative agents.
-This allows to execute resource allocation operations that adapt in real-time to network and environment conditions. \item We propose an approach that coordinates the interference among concurrent backhaul and access links and monitors buffer levels at IAB-nodes to avoid the starvation of access transmissions due to empty relay buffers. \item We design different MARL settings for the cases where IAB-nodes respectively operate in full-duplex (FD) or half-duplex (HD) modes. \item We provide a communication and coordination scheme for RL agents, which enables the practical implementations of online training procedures in real systems. \item We conduct extensive numerical experiments to evaluate the proposed approaches and show how they outperform traditional resource allocation approaches. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item By harnessing the distributed nature of the issue, we introduce an approach based on MARL that partitions a significantly intricate combinatorial resource allocation problem into numerous smaller tasks overseen by collaborative agents.
+This facilitates real-time execution of resource allocation operations that adjust to network conditions. \item The proposed approach can coordinate the interference among concurrent backhaul and access links, promptly monitor and refill IAB-node buffers to prevent downstream access transmission starvation, adjust transmission beams to serve mobile UEs, and adapt to intermittent blockages caused by randomly moving 3D obstacles. \item We develop distinct versions of our approach tailored for scenarios where all IAB-nodes operate either in full duplex (FD) or half duplex (HD) mode. \item We propose an online training framework that considers system-level aspects, particularly the challenges related to message exchange and coordination encountered in its practical application to mmWave IAB networks. \item We conduct extensive numerical experiments to evaluate the performance of the proposed approach and demonstrate how it can outperform the baselines. \end{itemize}

-The rest of the paper is organized as follows.
-We first discuss related works in Section~\ref{related_work}, then we provide a system overview in Section~\ref{system_model}.
-In Sections~\ref{method} and \ref{learning_approach}, the proposed approaches are detailed, while implementation issues are discussed in Section~\ref{implementation_issue}.
-The results of the numerical evaluation are showcased and discussed in Section~\ref{experiments}.
-Finally, Section~\ref{conclusion} concludes the article with some final remarks.